RA341/chromtrol/README.md

-# Headless Chromium Workspace
+# Chromtrol

-This project adds a Go control plane to `lscr.io/linuxserver/chromium:latest`.
-This control plane starts and stops the Chromium and VNC processes to reduce resource usage.
+Chromtrol is a dockerized chromium image that adds a Go control plane to `lscr.io/linuxserver/chromium:latest`.
+This control plane starts and stops the
+Chromium and VNC processes to reduce resource usage.

 When stopped, this container uses 12 MiB of memory and 0% CPU.
 A stock container uses more than 300 MiB of memory and 2%